-Themes may also be linked to the development of the curriculum and ethos of the school.
+Themes may also be linked to the development of the curriculum and ethos of the school, such as British Values and the 9 Protected Characteristics.

 The forthcoming term plans are distributed to all regular visitors who generally follow the main themes for the term and/or week in their presentation for their assembly.